Accessing Windows Shared Folders From Linux

 Method 2: Using the Command Line

-tool or mount the share using cifs
+You can use the smbclient tool or mount the share using cifs filesystem.

-(for browsing and accessing files)
+Using smbclient (for browsing and accessing files)

 - Install smbclient:

-sudo apt-get install smbclient # Debian/Ubuntu sudo yum install samba-client # CentOS/RHEL sudo dnf install samba-client # Fedora
+sudo apt-get install smbclient # Debian/Ubuntu sudo yum install samba-client # CentOS/RHEL sudo dnf install samba-client # Fedora - Access the Shared Folder:

-smbclient //windows_ip_address/shared_folder -U username
+smbclient //windows_ip_address/shared_folder -U username- Replace

-with the IP address of the Windows machine. - Replace
+windows_ip_addresswith the IP address of the Windows machine. - Replace

-with the name of the shared folder. - Replace
+shared_folderwith the name of the shared folder. - Replace

-with your Windows username.
+usernamewith your Windows username.

 - Replace